Book Clubs for Elementary Students

 I also provide discussion starters for students to use when they have time to chat about the book.
 If they’re all caught up with their reading schedule and have a few minutes remaining in their meeting time, they know that if there is a lull in the conversation (about the book, not Fortnite), they can pull out the discussion starters and use them to facilitate conversation amongst the group.

 What do I do during Book Clubs?
 Circulate, eavesdrop, and enjoy.
 I chat with one or two groups each day and I listen closely to make sure everyone is comprehending the story.
 Once you have a routine in place, clearly set expectations, and your students are invested, Book Clubs will be a time you look forward to everyday.

 Are you ready for Part 2?
 The next blog post in the Book Clubs Miniseries is all about the HOW.
 How do you get Book Clubs started in your classroom?
 What steps should you take to set them up for success?

-Before you read Part 2, I recommend downloading my FREE Step-By-Step Guide to Getting Started with Book Clubs resource.
+Before you read Part 2, I recommend downloading my FREE Step-By-Step Guide to Getting Started with Book Clubs resource at the top of this page!
 In it you will find clear and concise steps with a built-in planning guide and downloadable templates to help get your Book Clubs up and running with ease!

 I’m so glad you’re considering starting Book Clubs in your classroom!
 I’m here to help!